enterpriseready/enterpriseready/content/features/deployment-options.md

 As discussed in our overview of the various [deployment options that are available to SaaS vendors](/blog/deployment-models), many large enterprises will ask for a private instance of an application.
 They might be looking for a single tenant instance that you host and manage.
 Or they might be looking for a full on-prem, air-gapped server installation… or anything in between.
 Ultimately, you'll want to be able to deliver a version of your application that can be deployed anywhere.

 The reason enterprises ask for this can vary.
 For many industry verticals like financial services, legal, health care, governments and industrial the reasons often come down to security and compliance.
-Other application categories like developer tools, ops, data science, BI or security tools are built around an integration with internal systems that are already running on private networks.
+Other application categories like AI, developer tools, ops, data science, BI or security tools are built around an integration with internal systems that are already running on private networks or require massive amounts of data.

 Much of the prevailing wisdom about supporting both a multi-tenant SaaS version and an enterprise installable version of your application suggests it is too hard as it splits your internal attention from the primary product.
 However, we think that the development and ops landscape has changed enough in the last ten years to reconsider that line of thinking.
 Thanks to the evolution of devops & the emergence of containers, applications are more portable now than ever before.
 As a result, while legacy SaaS providers are stuck managing their aging cloud deployments, modern SaaS applications can leverage this newfound portability to offer enterprise customers the choice of their preferred deployment option.

-## Enterprise Development
+## Enterprise Software Distribution Lifecycle
-One of the key challenges for SaaS vendors who are also going to deploy on-prem is to manage the development of these offerings as a single product.
+One of the key challenges for SaaS vendors who are also going to deploy on-prem is to manage the distribution lifecycle of these offerings as a single product.

 The key methods that will allow you to do so effectively are as follows: